 - Volunteering improves the social associations between various sectors, connects governments, ventures and workers

 - Volunteering assembles a more firm, more secure, more grounded community, build the interpersonal organization amongst groups and neighborhood

 - Volunteering encourages individuals to be more dynamic in community engagement and interested in social affairs

 - Volunteering conveys some areas of public services, empowering more individuals to work out in the public sectors, raising the academic performance of youth, driving natural development and adjusting to environmental change hazard

 - Volunteering likewise have good effects on a volunteer as a person, build their self-esteem, improve a variety of skills and capabilities, grow their career paths and become healthier physically and mentally.

 Impacts on Volunteers

 Volunteers report both inherent and gained advantages from volunteering.
 Volunteering certainly leaves a positive effect on the volunteer, for example, social acknowledgment, better wellbeing and self-regard, building résumés, training and vocation upgrade; monetary advantages and work capacity.
-Potential advantages to the volunteer includes inner rewards, like social acknowledgment, self-regard, training and career development, and medical benefits.
+Potential advantages to the volunteer include inner rewards, like social acknowledgment, self-regard, training and career development, and medical benefits.

 The voluntary organizations have affected the society very diversely and deeply.
 The act of volunteering has been viewed as a form of social capital, with particular reference to the role of volunteering in promoting social inclusion, supporting marginalized groups, its relationship to other forms of civic participation and free work, creating a civil society, social action, in community building and community renewal.
-Its connection with other key social players such as government, business, communities and people as individuals has given the voluntary sector strong power to affect the society as a whole.
+Its connection with other key social players such as government, business, communities, and people as individuals has given the voluntary sector strong power to affect the society as a whole.